joshbegley/nyt-latest/README.md

 https://nytimes.com/2024/07/23/arts/music/amplifier-newsletter-clairo-new-songs.html

 **U.A.W.
 Holds Off on Endorsing Harris**\
-`Unlike other prominent unions, the auto workers are taking their time to ensure that the vice president is aligned with it on key policy questions.`\
+`Unlike other prominent unions, the auto workers are taking their time to ensure that the vice president is aligned with them on key policy questions.`\
 https://nytimes.com/2024/07/23/us/politics/uaw-harris-endorsement.html

 **Top British Equestrian Out of Olympics Over Video**\